 Dinner is usually light, often consisting of soup, cold cuts, cheese, olives, etc.

 Coffee drinking in Italy is a language of its own.
 Read my post on How to Speak Coffee Fluently in Italy.

 Cafes are actually called Bars, i.e. coffee bars, and serve alcohol as well as coffee.

 Ciao is the informal way of saying ‘hello’ or ‘goodbye’.

 Buon giorno or buona sera is the formal greeting for ‘good morning’ or ‘good evening’ respectively.

-I hope these tips for visiting Italy help you during your stay there.
+I hope my tips for visiting Italy help you during your stay there.
 I’m sure you will enjoy this beautiful country.
-Please leave me a comment below.
+Please leave me a comment below, if you wish.